SYBIL

 We do not get to avoid choosing.

 The Sybilian condition is coming.
 The technology is being built.
 The convergence is underway.
-The question is not whether to enter this new world, but what kind of world it will be.
+The question is not whether to enter this new era, but what kind of era it will be.

 Some will say: slow down.
 Stop building.
 Prevent the transition entirely.